lowbyteproductions/Learning-Resources/README.md

 # Learning Resources

-This repository serves as a list of resources that I have personally found useful for learning about certain concepts - especially those disucs in the low level javascript videos.
+This repository serves as a list of resources that I have personally found useful for learning about certain concepts - especially those discussed in the low level javascript videos.
 Where applicable, the resource will be annotated with a media type and description.
 This list will forever be a work-in-progress, and I'll do my best to keep it updated as I think of/find interesting resources!

 ## Contributing